Quantum Computing's Leap Forward

 The Quantum Breakthrough: From Theory to Reality

-IBM's Quantum Roadmap: Their plan to reach 100,000+ qubit systems by 2030 suddenly seemed achievable rather than aspirational
+IBM's Quantum Roadmap: Their plan to reach 100,000+ qubit systems by 2030 seemed achievable in 2023, though I'm skeptical about the timeline.
+Error correction alone will probably require 1000 physical qubits per logical qubit.

 Understanding Quantum Advantage: Where It Matters

-Quantum computers won't replace classical computers for most tasks, but they'll be revolutionary for specific problem classes:
+Quantum computers won't replace classical computers for most tasks, but they could provide exponential speedups for specific problem classes:

 Cryptography Breaking